 The following vessels must be titled:

-The Certificate of Registration expires on December 31 of each year.
-Renewal notices are mailed to owners of previously registered vessels.
-You may renew by mail, on the Internet, or at a boat license vendor or county motor vehicle (MVD) office.
+The Certificate of Number and validation stickers expire on December 31 of each year.
+Renewal notices are sent to the owners of previously registered vessels via email.
+You may renew on the Internet, at a county DMV officer, or at a registration vendor.

 If you change your address; if you sell, abandon, or destroy your vessel; or if your vessel is stolen, you must contact IDPR within 15 days.

-If you lose or destroy your Certificate of Registration or validation stickers, you must apply to IDPR for a duplicate and submit a processing fee.
+If you lose or destroy your Certificate of Number or validation stickers, you must apply to IDPR for a duplicate and submit a processing fee.

 Larger recreational vessels owned by U.S. citizens may (at the option of the owner) be documented by the USCG.
 Call the USCG at 1-800-799-8362 for more information.